DustinAlandzes/terraform-aws-joplin-s3-bucket/README.md

 <img width="64" src="https://raw.githubusercontent.com/laurent22/joplin/dev/Assets/LinuxIcons/256x256.png" />
 <img width="64 src="https://registry.terraform.io/images/providers/aws.png" />
 <img width="64" src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/bc/Amazon-S3-Logo.svg/218px-Amazon-S3-Logo.svg.png" />

-A repository for a module that creates an S3 bucket, and IAM user that only has access to it.
+This is a repository for a Terraform module that creates an AWS S3 bucket, along with an IAM user that only has access to that bucket.

 It will output the bucket, access key and secret you need to add to Joplin.

 [Terraform Registry](https://registry.terraform.io/modules/DustinAlandzes/joplin-s3-bucket/aws/latest)